Pola

 Why Archetypes Are Important Now

-We often notice in projects, even in the first conversation, whether a brand has 'a voice'.
+We often notice in projects right from the first conversation whether a brand "has a voice."
 Not because the texts are perfect.
-But because every decision—a button text, a photo style, a response in support—leans in the same direction.
+But because every decision—a button text, a photo style, an answer in support—leans in the same direction.

-When that doesn't happen, this diffused feeling emerges: Today the brand sounds like a good friend, tomorrow like a bureaucratic letter, the day after tomorrow like a motivational poster.
-This is not a triviality.
+If this doesn't happen, a vague feeling arises: today the brand sounds like a good friend, tomorrow like an official letter, the day after like a motivational poster.
+This is no trivial matter.
 Because people don't just buy functions.
-They buy a feeling of orientation.
+They buy a sense of orientation.

-This is where archetypes are helpful.
-They are a kind of shared metaphor so that teams share the same idea of who the brand 'is'.
-And they are particularly relevant since brands now exist in more places simultaneously: Website, newsletter, social, product texts, chatbot, UI microcopy, employer branding.
-You can send messages everywhere—but without character, you’re sending something different everywhere.
+This is exactly where archetypes are helpful.
+They are a kind of common metaphor so that teams share the same vision of who the brand "is."
+And they are especially relevant now that brands exist simultaneously in more places than ever before: website, newsletter, social, product texts, chatbot, UI microcopy, employer branding.
+You can send everywhere—but without character, you send something different everywhere.

-From our perspective as a digital agency: The archetype is not just a branding tool, but a UX tool.
-When you know which role you take on, you make better decisions: How direct should the language be?
+Our view as a digital agency: The archetype is not just a branding tool, but a UX tool.
+Knowing which role you take on helps you make better decisions: How direct can the language be?
 How much guidance does a form need?
-How 'calm' must the interface be to match the brand?
-This is brand work that shows in the interface—and therefore really works.
+How "calm" must the interface be to fit the brand?
+This is brand work that shows in the interface—and thus truly works.

-In short: Archetypes are especially important now because they turn many touchpoints back into a coherent experience.
+In short: Archetypes are important right now because they make many touchpoints a cohesive experience again.

-Archetypes work because they connect to deeply familiar roles from stories: the hero, the mentor, the rebel, the lover.
-You understand them immediately—without a single chart.
-That's what makes them so valuable in brand work.
+Archetypes work because they connect to deeply familiar roles from stories: the Hero, the Mentor, the Rebel, the Lover.
+You immediately understand them—without a single chart.
+This makes them so valuable in brand work.

 But: We would never use them as a template.
 Brands are too lively for that.
-Therefore, our proposition management, quite consciously: Archetypes are a compass, not a disguise.
+So our expectation management is quite deliberate: Archetypes are a compass, not a disguise.

-What they don’t do: They don’t replace positioning, a good offer, or lived values.
-If the service is shaky or the impact remains unclear, even the cleanest archetype saves nothing.
-And they are not 'scientifically watertight' in the sense of a psychometric test.
-The model became especially popular in brand practice through Mark & Pearson ("The Hero and the Outlaw", 2001) and is used because it is understandable—not because it’s a law of nature.
+What they don't do: They don't replace positioning, a good offer, or lived values.
+If the performance falters or the impact remains unclear, even the cleanest archetype won't save anything.
+And they're not "scientifically airtight" in the sense of a psychometric test.
+The model is mainly known in brand practice through Mark & Pearson ("The Hero and the Outlaw", 2001) and is used because it's comprehensible—not because it's a natural law.

-Our secret ingredient (which we use repeatedly): We link the archetype to decisions.
-An archetype is only well-chosen if it helps you in real situations: What images do we use?
+Our secret ingredient (which we apply repeatedly): We link the archetype to decisions.
+An archetype is only well chosen when it helps you in real situations: What images do we use?
 How do we respond to criticism?
 What does a pricing model sound like?
 What does a homepage look like?

-If you take that seriously, a pretty framework becomes a practical tool.
-If not, it remains with nice descriptions—no one in the team will use tomorrow.
+If you take this seriously, a pretty framework becomes a practical tool.
+And if not, it stays with nice descriptions—no one on the team will use them tomorrow.

-A Clear Archetype Makes Decisions Easier, Not More Constricted
+A Clear Archetype Makes Decisions Easier, Not Narrower

 The 12 Archetypes at a Glance

-When you first see the 12 archetypes, it quickly feels like a set of trading cards.
-Our tip: Don’t think in terms of 'right/wrong' but in terms of fields of tension.
-Many branding decisions are ultimately choices between safety and freedom, closeness and distance, order and play.
+The first time you see the 12 archetypes, it can seem like a set of trading cards.
+Our tip: Don't think in terms of "right/wrong," but in fields of tension.
+Many branding decisions are ultimately choices between security and freedom, between closeness and distance, between order and play.

-To help with orientation, here is a simple map (without overwhelming you with details):
+For orientation, a simple map helps (without overwhelming you with details):

 1) Stability and Trust: Innocent, Everyman, Caregiver, Ruler.